What is acupuncture ?

 Acupuncture can relieve:

-• Certain medications side effects (including cancer chemotherapies).
+• side effects of certain medications (including cancer chemotherapies);

 Acupuncture